As rightly said to be

 - Online/Remote Internship: The word itself explains, it is a virtual internship,

-- Paid Internship: Usually not all the internships are paid, but there are still some companies which pay you a pretty fair amount of money for an internship you do.
+- Paid Internship: Usually not all internships are paid, but there are still some companies that pay you a pretty fair amount of money for an internship you do.